 - MiVoice Business Virtual

 - MiCollab Virtual

 - MiVoice Border Gateway Virtual

-- NuPoint Unified Communications Virtual
+- NuPoint Unified Communications Virtual (no longer available for purchase as a stand-alone product)

-- MiCollab Client Virtual

 - MiContact Center

-Note: When choosing the license type to purchase, select the virtual license, but installation is manual.
+When choosing the license type to purchase, select the virtual license, but installation is manual.
 As with installation on the Industry Standard Server (ISS), you install MSL, and then the virtual appliance.